 - Publishing: Students produce, illustrate, and share a variety of compositions, including using appropriate computer technology to compose and publish work.

 Use of technology: Second grade students will use available technology to compose text.

 Grade 2: Writing Purposes

-In second grade, students learn to write for different purposes and audiences, and in various forms, including creative, informational/expository, and persuasive.
+This year, students learn to write for different purposes and audiences, and 2nd grade writing topics include creative, informational/expository, and persuasive forms.
 Specifically, second grade writing standards stipulate that students write to:

-- Express themselves in different forms for different purposes, such as lists to record, letters to invite or thank, and stories or poems to entertain, and brief narratives to tell about a personal experience.
+- express themselves in different forms for different purposes, such as writing lists, letters to invite or thank, stories or poems to entertain, and brief narratives to tell about a personal experience.

 Grade 2: Writing Evaluation

 Second grade students learn to respond constructively to others’ writing and determine if their own writing achieves its purposes.
 In Grade 2, students also identify the most effective features of a piece of writing using criteria generated by the teacher and class.
 Writing standards recommend that students keep and review a collection of their own written work to monitor growth as a writer.